CALL US: (845) 694-4138

 Teeth whitening starts to fade as soon as it’s done.
 While we can maintain the whiteness level, it does take constant care.

-And many teeth just won’t respond to whitening, especially if they’re stained within the teeth.
+Many teeth just won’t respond to whitening, especially if they’re stained within the teeth.

 More Beauty and Brawn Than Bonding

 Dental bonding is a good way to address minor chips, cracks, and gaps between teeth, but porcelain veneers are even better.
-That’s because porcelain veneers can be more attractive than dental bonding–the advanced ceramic is closer in appearance to natural tooth enamel.
+That’s because porcelain veneers can be more attractive than dental bonding.
+The advanced ceramic is closer in appearance to natural tooth enamel.
 And it’s stronger than dental bonding.
 Porcelain veneers can be used in situations where bonding won’t work, and it will last longer.

-The biggest drawback to veneers is their cost–they’re typically much more expensive than bonding.
+The biggest drawback to veneers is their cost.
+They’re typically much more expensive than bonding.
 But they’re often worth it!

 Instant Orthodontics That Last